Frequently Asked Questions

 What does the physical exam include?

-The physiotherapist may touch the problem area to see if there is any tenderness, swelling, or heat.
+The therapist may touch the problem area to see if there is any tenderness, swelling, or heat.
 Using their hands, they may test the problem area to see if weakness exists, if movement is limited, and how much pain there is.

 What if I am not satisfied with the service provided?

-- “If you are happy with our physiotherapy service, we encourage you to tell others.
-If you are not satisfied, please tell us.”
+We work to exceed expectations.
+If you are happy with our physiotherapy service, we encourage you to tell others.
+If you are not satisfied, please tell us!